ICSpark/curriculum/intro-to-web-dev/week05/witch-brew-master/README.md

 ### Stretch Goals
 1. Add your own custom ingredient images to the mix.
 2. Create 3 more secret recipes using different comparison operators (==, !=, >, < ...etc.).
+3. Create an animation using CSS keyframes to change the background color of this brew continuously.
+Hint: https://www.w3schools.com/css/css3_animations.asp